by Leeor Groen

-The three universities and schools have been ranked also taking into consideration the employment potential.
+The three business universities and schools have been ranked also taking into consideration the employment potential.
 And representatives of NHH claim that around 76% of its students find employment even before graduation.

 However, in reality, student placement rates are more about the actual students’ achievements rather than the number of information/career sessions held on campus.
 At this point, it is easy to see the benefits of a school recognised for its selectivity in a demand-driven labour market.

 Many graduates are drawn to global financial centres in highly demanding graduate roles at banking/trading/resources/consulting companies.
-Picking a school and choosing a programme should reflect these ambitions, even if you are not yet clear on the specifics of what those ambitions are.
+Picking a business school and choosing a study programme should reflect these ambitions, even if you are not yet clear on the specifics of what those ambitions are.

 By studying subjects like petroleum economics, energy markets and commodities trading, you would gain a much better employment starting position and differentiate yourself from thousands of other students who studied these subjects in a more non-applied theoretical manner.

 Although these business schools carry a great significance in terms of reputation, it may be a mistake to stop looking beyond these schools, especially if you are considering the possibility of entering a career in the Americas or Asia-Pacific, where ‘what’ you studied will be much more important than ‘where’ you studied as a graduate from a likely unfamiliar university.

 However, presuming the incredible standard of living, quality of life and graduate opportunities are all, to an extent, comparable across the region, selecting a business school in Scandinavia can be surprisingly straightforward.